 The Px3 mission is twofold.
 Firstly, we have an overriding objective to reduce carbon emissions associated with ICT and we track our progress on that by each engagement we complete.
-Secondly, we are committed to giving customers the best chance of achieving successful change by providing actionable insights across three key areas, People Planet and Profit.
+Secondly, we are committed to giving customers the best chance of achieving successful change by providing actionable insights across three key areas, People Planet and Productivity.

 Is it possible to effect change through technology alone?
 The chances are that most of us have been on the receiving end of a technology change that has not been well thought through from a user / customer perspective.
 Our reaction ranges from mild frustration to outright rejection, depending on our emotional engagement with the organisation responsible and the criticality of the service provided.

 In subsequent posts, we will examine the people elements of change much more closely, but for now, we can identify the headline areas in which People aspects directly affect our chances of driving successful change.
 From the outset we need to have a good understanding of who the users are, what they do and what issues they may have today.
 At its simplest level, this gives a baseline for change.
 At best, it can give us a rich source of data to help quantify the potential benefits, risks and challenges to both the business and the People.
 Through this deeper engagement, we can also gain valuable insights from the users themselves about their suggested improvements and gain the support of “champions” to assist us in driving change.
 This element is important as positive change that nurtures culture and productivity through shared and desirable outcomes, such as improved work life balance, makes an organisation more attractive to talent, especially in the transformative age we live in.